HexaEightTeam/session-js-spa-https/README.md

 ```

 3. Generate your Application Client ID using HexaEight Token Server and use the below code to activate HexaEight Sessions.
-(In the below example wee aree using JQuery.
+(In the below example wee are using JQuery.
 Check out the demo samples for additional information)

 ```
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.6.4/jquery.min.js"></script>